raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/numbers.md

-# The Rich Aroma: Numbers
+# Interlude with a rich aroma: Basic Numbers

 ![Mathematics and Coffee](images/expressions-title.jpg)